Injamulhasan/coderefinery-documentation-example-project/README.md

 ```

-### Upgrade from an Older Version

 ## Contributing
+1. Fork this Repository
+2. Create a new branch for your feature: `git checkout -b feature/your-feature.neame`
+3. Make the necessary change and commit them: `git commit -m "Add Your Commit Here"`
+4. Push the change to your fork: `git push origin feature/your-feature.name`
+5. Create a Pull request on the original repository

-All code contributions, including those of people having commit access, must go through a pull request and be approved by a core developer before being merged.
+###### All code contributions, including those of people having commit access, must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.
 We truly ❤️ pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the <<link>>.

 ## Security